FRC2834/blackhawks-scouting/docs/validation.md

 ## Example

-Four widgets are given in the JSON below:
+Five widgets are given in the JSON below:

 1. Optional text input (with no validation)
 2. Required text input